-- 27. The relevant provisions regarding the Members' Code of Conduct are contained in Sections 49-52 of the Local Government Act 2000 and Regulations made by the Secretary of State. - 28.
-As Monitoring Officer, I am satisfied that both the Standards Committee and I have sufficient resources to undertake our statutory functions.
+- 28. The relevant provisions regarding the Members' Code of Conduct are contained in Sections 49-52 of the Local Government Act 2000 and Regulations made by the Secretary of State. - 29.
+The Monitoring Officer is satisfied that both he and the Standards Committee have sufficient resources to undertake their statutory functions.